cswike/xls-convert/README.md

 Anyway!
 This module will prompt the user to select a source directory (and/or save directory, see option 3 below).
 When selected, it will automatically export all .xls files in this directory to .csv files, either in the same directory or in another directory of the user's choosing.

 This script has to be run from within Excel, usually by importing the .bas as a module.
-When it imports, you'll see there are several configurable options at the top, including: 1.) an option to delete the first *x* rows (these are an unneccesary pseudo-header in the files I was working from); 2.) whether or not to prompt the user to confirm their folder selections; 3.) an option to either save to the same folder as the source file or select a different save folder; and 4.) an option to keep the same filename or create a custom filename using the contents of the .xls file.
+(I added a Conversion Tool in VBScript that does this automatically when launched.)
+When the module imports, you'll see there are several configurable options at the top, including: 1.) an option to delete the first *x* rows (these are an unneccesary pseudo-header in the files I was working from); 2.) whether or not to prompt the user to confirm their folder selections; 3.) an option to either save to the same folder as the source file or select a different save folder; and 4.) an option to keep the same filename or create a custom filename using the contents of the .xls file.

 -------------------------------------------------------------------------------------------------------------